QuantiModo/quantimodo-sdk-javascript/docs/SharesApi.md

 var clientIdToRevoke = "clientIdToRevoke_example"; // String | Client id of the individual, study, or app that the user wishes to no longer have access to their data

 var opts = {
-  'reason': "reason_example", // String | Example: I hate you!
+  'reason': "reason_example", // String | Ex: I hate you!
-  'platform': "platform_example", // String | Example: chrome, android, ios, web };
+  'platform': "platform_example", // String | Ex: chrome, android, ios, web };

 var callback = function(error, data, response) {